sverraest/pomelo-php/README.md

 💳 __Transactions__

-Get all transactions, get information about a specific transaction, create a new transaction.
+Create a new transaction with or without a specific payment method.

 ## Usage details